Federal Return of Title IV Funds

 If a student begins attendance in some courses, but not all, the OCCC Financial Aid Office may be required to return Pell and Federal Direct Stafford Loan funds depending on the student's enrollment level.

-If the student falls below half-time enrollment status prior to the close of the add/drop period, all loan funds will be returned to the Direct Loan Program and the Pell Grant amount will be reduced.
-Payment will be made based on the new enrollment status.
+If the student falls below half-time enrollment status prior to the close of the add/drop period, no additional loan funds will be disbursed and the Pell Grant amount will be adjusted, based on the new enrollment status.

 If a student whom OCCC has determined is eligible to receive Federal Student Aid funds withdraws from OCCC after beginning attendance, the Financial Aid Office must determine the amount of Federal Student Aid grant or loan assistance earned by the student.